Hula Popper Must-Have Effortless Topwater Lure

 Choosing Size and Color

-Choosing the right size and color is not about finding the perfect lure in the abstract.
+Choosing size and color is not about finding the perfect lure in the abstract.
 It is about matching the conditions in front of you.
 The Hula Popper topwater fishing lure is available in different sizes for a reason: fish respond differently depending on forage, pressure, and water clarity.

 Size matters